United States men's national soccer team: Home stadium

-The United States does not have a dedicated national stadium like other national teams; instead, the team has played their home matches at various venues across the country.
-As of 2025, the team has played in 125 stadiums in 30 states and the District of Columbia.
+The United States does not have a dedicated national stadium like some other national teams; instead, the team has played its home games at various venues across the country.
+As of 2026, the team has played in 125 stadiums in 30 states and the District of Columbia.
 Robert F. Kennedy Memorial Stadium, located in the national capital of Washington, D.C., has hosted 24 matches, the most of any stadium.
-The state of California has hosted 120 matches, the most of any state, and greater Los Angeles has hosted 81 matches at several venues in and around the city of LA.
+The state of California has hosted 123 matches, the most of any state, and greater Los Angeles has hosted 83 matches at several venues in and around the city of LA.
 The Los Angeles Memorial Coliseum hosted 20 matches from 1965 to 2000.
-The Rose Bowl, a 92,000-seat venue in Pasadena, has hosted 17 national team matches, as well as the 1984 Olympics gold medal match, the 1994 World Cup final, and the 1999 Women's World Cup final.
+The Rose Bowl, a 92,000-seat venue in Pasadena, has hosted 17 national team matches.

+As mentioned, as the main co-host of the 2026 World Cup, the team played all five of its games on the West Coast (albeit not at any venues from 1994), starting with beating Paraguay at Inglewood, California's SoFi Stadium, then beating Australia at Seattle's Lumen Field, before losing to Turkey once again playing at SoFi, as well as beating Bosnia & Herzegovina at Santa Clara's Levi's Stadium, and getting eliminated by Belgium back at Lumen Field.

 Media coverage

 TNT Sports has the main English language rights for U.S. Soccer broadcasts from 2022 to 2030, including all friendlies, CONCACAF Nations League group play matches and home World Cup qualifiers.
 All matches stream live on Max with matches also on TNT, TBS or TruTV.
-CBS Sports airs USMNT away World Cup qualifiers and the Nations League finals, semifinals and third place game on CBS Sports Network and/or the Paramount+ streaming service.
+CBS Sports airs USMNT away World Cup qualifiers and the Nations League finals, semifinals and third place game on CBS Sports Network or the Paramount+ streaming service.
 Fox Sports holds the rights to USMNT matches in the FIFA World Cup and CONCACAF Gold Cup, with matches airing on Fox or Fox Sports 1.
 Telemundo has the Spanish language rights to all U.S. Soccer broadcasts from 2023 to 2030.
 These agreements do not apply to World Cup away qualifiers, whose rights are distributed by the host country.